Harris Academy Clapham

 Harris Academy Clapham is a coeducational 11-16 secondary school located in the Clapham area of Lambeth, Greater London, England.
 It is part of the Harris Federation.
-It opened to 195 pupils in September 2020 - taking in one year group, Year 7.
-In September 2022, the academy welcomed its third cohort of Year 7 students.

 Description

 The new school opened during the COVID-19 pandemic.
 The building had been designed to accommodate a 7 form entry, 11-16 free school.
 It was intended that in the first year (from September 2020) just the year 7s would be on site, and the school would fill up behind them in 2021, 2022, 2023 and 2024.
 It was designed by the architects Stride Treglown.
 The academy shares a plot with Glenbrook Primary School which had recently been rebuilt by the same architects.
-The available external area is limited; a key driver was a need to maximise outdoor play area.
-In order to do this the footprint of the building is as compact as possible, resulting in the school being 5 storeys tall.
-The sports hall is elevated to the second floor on columns, which provides a large covered external play area for the school to use as well as reducing the ground floor footprint.
-Traditional internal adjacencies were rethought, leading to ground floor elements being placed on upper floors.
-The external finishes were chosen to blend with those at Glenbrook Primary School, the main building is brickwork with feature detailing between window panels, and bright coloured columns supporting the sports hall.
+The building has five storeys as the aim was to have as much outdoor space as possible.